Tuition and Financial Assistance

-Tuition and fees for the Dollinger MRED program for the 2013-14 academic year total $75,600.
-For part-time students, the tuition cost is spread over two years.
-Tuition is paid each semester based on the number of units enrolled in.
-Additional costs are textbooks and course materials, notebook computer, business calculator, and living expenses.
+Tuition and fees for the Dollinger MRED program for the 2020-21 academic year total $91,800.
+For part-time students, the tuition cost is spread over two years and is paid on a per unit basis based on the number of units enrolled in each semester.

 There are a number of options to finance graduate education at the University of Southern California.
 Two primary sources of financial support are through the Price School of Public Policy and the USC Financial Aid Office.